nickytonline/www.nickyt.co/src/pages/uses.md

 This page details pretty much all I use as a developer.
 If you decide to make your own, consider adding it to [Wes Bos](https://twitter.com/wesbos)' [uses.tech](https://uses.tech).
 I use a Mac, so most tools are macOS specific, but there are some OS-agnostic ones in the list.
 You might also be interested in [My Mac Setup](https://www.iamdeveloper.com/posts/my-mac-setup-2m05/) post, although it is a little outdated.

+Note: This page contains affiliate links.
+I may earn a commission for purchases made through these links at no additional cost to you.

 ## Editor

 - [VS Code Insider’s Edition](https://code.visualstudio.com/insiders/)